fabioued/AA_HW2/README.md

     - Create/Modify/Delete location item with SQLite
     - Each location item contains latitude and longitude information
     - Click any location item to show Google Map in the 2nd activity
-  - mapActivity<br>
+  - mapActivity
-    to show the Google Map for any location item in Main activity (Not open Google Map with other APP)
+    - to show the Google Map for any location item in Main activity (Not open Google Map with other APP)